Webmoss/grasp/README.md

 - Craig Moss, Software Engineer (IO Digital)
 - I am currently employed at IO Digital as a Full Stack/Frontend Developer and work on quite a few exciting projects for the company and their clients using agile methodologies.
 - In my spare time I enjoy attending various web3 hackathon events and building with new exciting blockchain technologies.
-- I am an active member of the ApeCoin DAO and authored AIP 376 which formed the Web3 Development Working Group.
-- I was accepted in the first round of the APE_U AIP Coaches.
+- I am an active member of the ApeCoin DAO and authored AIP 376 which formed the Web3 Development Working Group and was recently accepted in the first round of the APE_U AIP Coaches.

 **Key Features:**

 1. **Learner and Education First:**
-   - Focuses on providing a high-quality educational experience.
+   - Strong focus on providing a high-quality educational experience for learners.
-   - Prioritizes the needs of learners and educators to ensure effective knowledge transfer.
+   - Prioritise the needs of learners and educators to ensure effective knowledge transfer.
-   - Supports diverse learning styles and provides resources tailored to individual needs.
+   - Support diverse learning styles and provides resources tailored to individual needs.

 2. **Learning Management System (LMS):**
-   - Onboarding for users, staff, and DAO community members.
+   - Onboarding for learners, companies, web3 and DAO community members.
    - Structured educational tracks for various purposes, including corporate companies and DAOs.

 3. **EduFi Integration:**
-   - Incentives for completing courses, such as NFTs and $EDU tokens.
+   - Incentives for completing courses, such as NFTs and tokens
-   - Financing of education through grants and loans.
+   - Financing of education through grants and loans

 4. **Rewards-Based Learning:**
    - Users earn NFTs and $EDU tokens upon course completion.
    - Encourages excellence and engagement through tangible rewards.
+   - Proof of learning offers students skills verification for the job market.

 5. **Learn, Earn, and Get Rewarded:**
-   - Comprehensive ecosystem with dapps that help users learn, earn, and finance their education on the EDU Chain.
+   - Grasp Academy aims to build a comprehensive education ecosystem with utility    that will help users learn, earn, and be rewarded for academic excellence opening up opportunities for students from all walks of life to finance their education, all powered by Open Campus on EDU Chain.
-   - Seamless integration with EduFi for financial support.
+   - Provide seamless integration with EduFi for financial support to those who need it most.

 6. **Content Platform for Creators:**
    - Enables creators to share their work, videos, and educational content.